data report

 Telecom and power towers sit at the intersection of digital connectivity and electrification.
 5G, fiber backhaul, data center growth and renewable integration are simultaneously increasing demand for both telecom towers and power transmission infrastructure.

-According to Grand View Research (2024), the global telecom tower market was valued at around USD 52–55 billion in 2023, with an expected CAGR of about 9–10% from 2024 to 2030.
+According to Grand View Research’s latest published telecom tower market report, the global telecom tower market was valued at USD 57.42 billion in 2024, with an expected CAGR of 10.5% from 2025 to 2030.
 TowerXchange (2024) estimates 5.5–5.8 million macro tower sites worldwide in 2023, up from roughly 4.8–5.0 million in 2020.

-On the power side, IEA’s World Energy Investment 2024 reports that electricity grids (including transmission and distribution) attracted about USD 400 billion of investment in 2023, up from roughly USD 300 billion in 2015.
+On the power side, IEA’s World Energy Investment 2025 reports that electricity grids attracted about USD 390 billion of investment in 2024.
+The IEA says annual grid spending needs to rise to around USD 600 billion by 2030 in the Stated Policies Scenario, with higher levels needed in more ambitious pathways.
 Transmission towers and lines are a major share of this, especially in China, India, the US and the EU.

 SOLAR TODO operates at this convergence, supplying telecom towers, hybrid power systems and smart monitoring that support both mobile network expansion and grid‑adjacent infrastructure.